AShevkenov/AShevkenov/README.md

-This are C# Fundamentals exercises!
+Some of C# Fundamentals exercies @ SoftUni!